Referee General Information

 GETTING PAID FOR YOUR GAMES

 Report your games on the Vancouver Referee Game Report page – preferably not later than the end of each weekend.
-Cut-off dates to submit game reports for 2017-2018 payments are midnight on:

 It is especially important to complete your season's end reports so that you can be paid in a timely fashion.
 Cup games and girls games scheduled in March through May will be paid through an extra cheque/statement mailing at the end of all of these games.